-Prudhomme’s browned flour recipe begins by literally browning the dry flour in a skillet to a nice toasty brown color before beginning.
+My mom uses Paul Prudhomme’s browned flour recipe, which begins by literally browning the dry flour in a skillet to a nice toasty brown color before beginning.
 It takes about 10 minutes to do it properly (low and slow!) but it takes a lot of the guess work out of making the dark roux you need for Gumbo.
-Once that is done, you just sweat down the Holy Trinity (celery, onions and bell peppers) and chicken, if using, in another pot then mix in the rest of the ingredients.
-Easy Peasy!

-The only caution Ma’am has for this recipe is to constantly monitor the heat when browning the flour and vegetables.
+Mom’s only caution for this recipe is to constantly monitor the heat when browning the flour and vegetables.
 When in doubt, turn the heat down a little and cook a bit longer.

 This recipe is a little on the mild side as Cajun recipes go for a reason.
 Dad didn’t like spicy foods.
 So we would make things mild and then add our own hot sauce and file at the end to suit our own tastes.